KartikNigam/credit_risk_ai/README.md

-# credit_risk_ai
-A machine learning-based web app built with Streamlit to predict credit risk.
-It uses a trained model, feature scaling, and categorical encoding to assess whether a loan applicant poses a low or high risk. 🚀
+AI-Powered Credit Risk Assessment
+📌 Project Overview
+This project leverages machine learning to assess credit risk, predicting whether a customer is at low risk or high risk of loan default based on financial and demographic factors.
+The model is deployed using Flask for API-based predictions and Streamlit for an interactive user interface, making risk evaluation seamless and efficient. 🚀